How to Ship a Non-Running Vehicle: A Step-by-Step Guide

 1. Open Carrier Transport

 Open carriers represent the most cost-effective solution for most non-running vehicles.
 These multi-car trailers use winch systems to load immobile vehicles safely onto upper and lower decks.
+However, open transport exposes vehicles to weather and road debris, making it ideal for project cars or vehicles with minimal cosmetic value.

 2. Flatbed transport